pedrommcarrasco/Brooklyn/README.md

 There are two options to uninstall Brooklyn from your MacBook.

-- Right-click on the Brooklyn screensaver in System Preferences and select `Delete "Brooklyn"`.
+- Right-click on the Brooklyn screensaver in System Preferences and select `Delete Brooklyn`.
-- Delete the "Brooklyn.saver" directly either in `/Library/Screen Savers` or `/Users/USERNAME/Library/Screen Savers`.
+- Delete the `Brooklyn.saver` directly either in `/Library/Screen Savers` or `/Users/USERNAME/Library/Screen Savers`.

 ## Compatibility 🔧